 Some seeds, such as carrots, may come in the form of pellets, whereby the seed is coated with a layer of clay.
 Such seeds will maintain their moisture levels better than the uncoated variety and may prove a better option for direct seeding.
 However, they take longer to germinate.

-Fall Vegetables to Consider
+What Fall Vegetables to Grow?

 Now that we understand the importance of forward planning, we need to consider the different varieties suitable for fall vegetables.
 Furthermore, you may freeze most vegetables very successfully, which means that you can enjoy your own vegetables at Christmas!